Secuoyas-Experience/secuoyas-theme/README.md

 The generated theme package should be in the list of installed extensions, and "Secuoyas code" will be available in the list of themes.

+### Bonus - iTerm2 ColorSet
+Secuoyas-code theme adds a bautiful color theme to your terminal window.
+If you are using iTerm and want to pair those enviroments with the right ANSI colors, just load [this file](/assets/secuoyas-20.itermcolors) in iTerm2::Preferences>Profles>Colors>Color Presets...

+# License
+The following licensing applies to City Lights Syntax Theme: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+For more information go to https://creativecommons.org/licenses/by-nc-nd/4.0/

 ----